wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

    I understand that these two might both be correct, because they have different assumptions.
 But in this case, why do you even mention the "Python Hello" case that is neither representative, nor further explored in the paper?

-3. Some terminologies usages are confusing.
+3. Some terminology usages are confusing.
 For example, what is a "critical section" in Fig. 8(a)?
    Sec.
 3.3, "I/O reconnection is performed asynchronously on the restore critical path" -- what does "asynchronously" mean?
 Why it is on the critical path if asynchronously?
    Sec.
 3.1, what is "two layered EPT"?